moufette-tools/moufette/README.md

 ## How does it work?

 Moufette is an embedable JS widget with such and such back-end to collect user feedback with screenshots.
-Make it easeir for your users to help you build a better app.
+Make it easier for your users to help you build a better app.

 | Dashboard                                                                                      	| Wdiget                                                                                   	|
 |------------------------------------------------------------------------------------------------	|------------------------------------------------------------------------------------------	|